sxl5507/Keras-for-CIFAR10-dataset-84-accuracy-/README.md

 Input:

 	CIFAR10 dataset (auto downloaded)
-	Parameters at the beginning of Python file.
+	Parameters at the beginning in Python file.

 Output: